maxkasy/home/_pages/conference/StatisticsSocialConference.md

 ## Conference announcement
+Textbook introductions to statistics tend to be a rather solitary affair.
+They cover scenarios where it's just you and the data, and you have to make some decision - estimate a parameter, test a hypothesis, etc.
+In practice, however, statistics (and empirical research more generally) is a social endeavour, involving different researchers, journal editors and referees, readers, policymakers, and others.

+[...]

-This conference is supported by the Alfred P. Sloan Foundation grant "Publication bias and specifcation searching.
-Identifcation, correction, and reform proposals."
+*This conference is supported by the Alfred P. Sloan Foundation grant "Publication bias and specifcation searching.
+Identifcation, correction, and reform proposals."*

 ## Participants
 * Isaiah Andrews